Nowhere else are there so many different types of slopes, events and family…

 08:30 // A ski resort rich in contrasts

 Our day with Rudi starts over a cup of cappuccino at s’Rimele Café, a fave hangout for locals.
-Despite his roots being further east in the province of Lower Austria near Vienna, Rudi very much considers himself one of them in the meantime; he has married a girl from Sölden.
-Just around the corner from where we are sitting is the base of the new Giggijochbahn Gondola, an eye-catching contemporary building of steel and concrete, located next to an old log cabin.
+Despite his roots being further east in the province of Lower Austria near Vienna, Rudi very much considers himself one of them and is proud to call Sölden his home.
+Just around the corner from where we are sitting is the base of the new Giggijochbahn gondola, an eye-catching contemporary building full of steel and concrete located next to an old log cabin.
 Sölden, it seems, is a harmony of contrasts.
-Forget the classic early-morning rush – this state-of-the-art cable car has an innovative queuing system to avoid mass build-ups at busy periods.
+Forget the classic early-morning rush – this state-of-the-art cable car has an innovative queuing system to avoid build-ups at busy periods.
 Resembling an underground station, the cabins move through in a straight line, enabling skiers and snowboarders – including us – to hop on quickly and maximise use of the gondola's transport capacity.
 “It's such an improvement on the old cable car,” says Rudi.

 This amazing viewpoint is located next to the top terminal of Roßkirpl Chair Lift.

 Rudi tells us that the Tiefenbachkogel and Schwarze Schneid mountains on the glacier also offer great vistas.
 They are two of the "Big 3" – three peaks in Sölden above 3,000 metres which can all be reached by cable car.
 Later that day we will visit the third of them, the 3,058-metre-high Gaislachkogel with its 270-degree views taking in the Venter Tal Valley, the nearby resorts Obergurgl-Hochgurgl, the Timmelsjoch ridge and even over the border into Italy as well as, of course, down to the village of Sölden far below.

 Spectacular: The view down on the ski run from the top of Gaislachkogel Peak.